-SEVENGEN: INDIGENOUS STUDENT ENERGY SUMMIT MENTORSHIP PROGRAMCategory: 2018, Climate, Current, Grant, Major Project
+SEVENGEN: INDIGENOUS STUDENT ENERGY SUMMIT MENTORSHIP PROGRAMCategory: 2018, Climate, Completed, Grant, Major Project

 In 2017, two First Nations youth were sponsored to attend the International Student Energy Summit in Merida, Mexico.
 There, Cory Beaver (Stony/ Nakota) and Disa Crow Chief (Siksika) were inspired by seeing the power people gain from being given space to unite, and access to experts who believe in them.
 At the Innovation Jam, a piece of the conference designed to launch youth ideas, they decided to organize SevenGen: the Indigenous Student Energy Summit to create a space for young Indigenous people to see how they can pursue education and lead in Canada’s energy future.
 Now, Cory and Disa, along with the Mount Royal Chapter, are working with Student Energy to make this Summit happen.